Tax Guide for Self-Employed Gardeners & Landscapers

 Record Keeping Tips

 - Log every journey between clients — gardeners often visit 3–5 properties per day.
 Note the address and mileage for each.
+See our mileage claims guide for what to record.
 A free mileage app running in the background makes this automatic

 - Keep garden centre and nursery receipts — if you supply plants, compost, or turf, these are deductible.
 Photograph receipts the same day — they fade fast